Citroën DS: Replacing the DS

 The DS maintained sales and remained competitive throughout its production run.
 Its peak production year was 1970.
 Certain design elements like the somewhat narrow cabin, column-mounted gearstick, and separate fenders began to seem a little old-fashioned in the 1970s.

 Citroën invested enormous resources to design and launch an entirely new vehicle in 1970, the SM, which was in effect a thoroughly modernized DS, with similar length, but greater width.
 The manual gearbox was a modified DS unit.
 The front disc brakes were the same design.
 Axles, wheel bearings, steering knuckles, and hydraulic components were either DS parts or modified DS parts.

 The SM had a different purpose than replacing the 15-year-old DS design, however – it was meant to launch Citroën into a completely new luxury grand touring market segment.
 Only fitted with a costly, exotic Maserati engine, the SM was faster and much more expensive than the DS.
 The SM was not designed to be a practical 4-door saloon suitable as a large family car, the key market for vehicles of this type in Europe.
 Typically, manufacturers would introduce low-volume coupés based on parts shared with an existing saloon, not as unique models, a contemporary example being the Mercedes-Benz SLC (C107).
 BMW follows a similar strategy of a mid-size sedan (5 series), large coupe (6 series), and large sedan (7 series) sharing common underpinnings.

 The SM's high price and limited utility of the 2+2 seating configuration meant the SM as actually produced could not seize the mantle from the DS.
 While the design funds invested would allow the DS to be replaced by two cars, a 'modern DS' and the smaller CX, it was left to the CX alone to provide Citroën's large family or executive car in the model range.

-The last DS came off the production line on 24 April 1975 – with Citroën building up approximately eight months of inventory of the "brake" (estate/station wagon) version of the DS, to continue sales until the autumn of 1975 when the estate/station wagon version of the CX would be introduced.
+The last DS came off the production line on 24 April 1975 – with Citroën building up approximately eight months of inventory of the 'break'/'Safari' (estate/station wagon) version of the DS, to continue sales until the autumn of 1975 when the estate/station wagon version of the CX would be introduced.